-Medical Malpractice Lawyer in Pennsylvania
+Harrisburg Medical Malpractice Lawyer

 If you or a loved one has suffered a new or aggravated injury due to negligent medical treatment, you may have a medical malpractice case.
-At Metzger Wickersham, our skilled Harrisburg medical malpractice lawyers are backed by the resources of a large firm and decades of collective experience.
+At Metzger Wickersham, our skilled Harrisburg medical malpractice attorneys are backed by the resources of a large firm and decades of collective experience.
 We are passionate about helping our clients close this difficult chapter in their lives.

 Please note: When in the best interest of the client, medical malpractice cases may be referred to other law firms.

 Medical malpractice may occur when a doctor, nurse, anesthesiologist, or other medical professional fails to treat a patient with competent care.
 Sometimes doctors use poor judgment, make mistakes during surgery, fail to diagnose illnesses or mistake the symptoms of one illness for another.
 This can place patients at a great risk for harm.
 There are many types of medical malpractice, and each case requires careful and thorough investigation.

 - Surgical mistakes, including use of improperly sterilized equipment, anesthesiology errors, and operation on wrong body part or patient

 - Misdiagnosis or diagnosis errors, including failure to properly analyze lab results, failure to monitor changes in a patient's progression, and misinterpretation of MRIs, x-rays or test results

 - Hospital negligence and emergency room errors, including improper administration of medication, improper use of a medical device, misdiagnosis of heart attack, stroke, blood clot or other serious medical condition while under hospital care, and discharge from hospital before it's safe for the patient to return home

 - Birth injuries occurring before, during, or directly after delivery, including failure to administer an emergency C-section, brain damage, facial paralysis, Cerebral palsy, and Erb's palsy